Iron County MRA: Camp Gibbs

 Camp Gibbs is a camp located at 129 West Camp Gibbs Road, in the Ottawa National Forest.
-Camp Gibbs is near what was once Gibbs City, a small settlement named after lumberman RF Gibbs that existed from 1914–1966.
+Camp Gibbs is near what was once Gibbs City, a small settlement named after lumberman RF Gibbs that existed from 1914 to 1966.
 Camp Gibbs was built by the Civilian Conservation Corps in the latter half of 1935 on land purchased by the US from the Michigan Mineral Land Company, and is the only remaining CCC camp in Michigan.
 The camp was used from 1935 to 1941 as a Michigan Social Welfare Community Organization site to house workers employed in the forest.
 In 1967, the Iron County Sportsman Club purchased the camp.
 The club consolidated with other local clubs in 1974 to form the Camp Gibbs Recreation Area.

 Camp Gibbs contains 16 single-story wood-frame, gable-roofed buildings, plus the sites of three other buildings that have been demolished.
 Many buildings were originally used as barracks, but also include a kitchen, shower room, bakery, garages, and storage.
 Most of the existing buildings are covered with gray asphalt paper siding, but a few still have original tar paper sheathing with vertical furring strips.
 The structures are built on wooden posts, some of which have been replaced concrete blocks, and have wooden skirting extending to ground level.
 The camp represents vernacular architecture from a time when frugality was a substantial concern.

 Cooks Run Trout Feeding Station

 The Cooks Run Trout Feeding Station is a small trout hatchery, consisting of a pond, dam, and several buildings, located at 180 Cooks Run Road.
-The station was constructed in 1933-34 by the Civil Works Administration for the use of the Michigan Conservation Department in managing the local fish population.
+The station was constructed in 1933–34 by the Civil Works Administration for the use of the Michigan Conservation Department in managing the local fish population.
 The station is currently operated by the Iron County Park Service.

 The most significant building is the caretaker's cabin, which is notable as an outstanding example of vernacular wilderness camp architecture, with finely crafted details and using local building materials.
 The cabin is a low, 1 1/2-story rustic building, built of round logs on a fieldstone foundation.
 It has an H-shaped floor plan with gable-roofed legs connected by an open shed-roofed porch stretching between the legs.
 It is built of notched logs chinked with mortar, with the gable ends of smaller logs laid in a herringbone pattern.
 Inside, the cabin has four rooms, with fieldstone chimneys and intricate decorative work, including hand-carved light fixtures and a lattice-work stairway built from tree roots by local wood carver Frank Ranwick.